 Green HVAC is no longer the small-niche specialty it was a decade ago.
-The Inflation Reduction Act of 2022 put thirty percent residential tax credits on high-efficiency equipment through 2032.
+The Inflation Reduction Act of 2022 put thirty percent residential tax credits on high-efficiency equipment in place, and the federal landscape has since shifted: the air-source heat pump and high-efficiency AC credits closed at the end of 2025, while the credit for geothermal and solar systems still runs at thirty percent.
 The AIM Act phased down HFC refrigerant production starting in January 2025.
 Heat pump installs grew faster than gas furnace installs through the back half of the decade.
 The market shift is happening whether or not any individual contractor wants it to, and the operator who positions the business for it now wins the next five years of installs.

 The smart thermostat is the most accessible entry point into the category and the cheapest green-HVAC upsell on a residential service call.
 It costs about the same as a service call, installs in an afternoon, and pays back its purchase price in the first heating or cooling season through the schedule discipline it enforces on the system.
 Past the thermostat sits the broader green-HVAC market: heat pumps, high-efficiency condensers, solar-assist water heaters, and the refrigerants that replaced the ones the federal government just phased down.
 The five moves below are the operational positioning that turns the policy shift from a threat into a structural advantage.